CorbinBryan/PhyloPractice/phylo.md

 1. Alignment
 2. Inferring the tree

 Below, I provide a tutorial for both of these steps.
-The outline I've provided above is precursory, but I will expand upon them as needed in the future.
+The outline I've provided above is precursory and certain phylogenetic analyses may require more background information than an exercise of this scope can provide.

 ## Alignment:
 1. The alignment process will require two steps: I. aligning the sequences, and II. removing spurious nucleotides, gaps, etc. from the alignment (or Quality Control/QC).
 Each of these requires a different software package.
 To install these, you will need Anaconda installed and configured on your computer.
 Once Anaconda has been installed and configured, you may install the required software.
 Here, we will be using MAFFT to align sequences and TrimAl to QC the resulting alignment: